cs207team3/cs207-FinalProject/README.md

 The data of the relative reactions can be stored in an .xml file.

 The user needs to have **\<phase\>** tag to specify a list of species involved in the reaction.
-The order should also be consistent with the input for concentration when a user calculates the reaction rates.
+Pay particular attention to the The order should also be consistent with the input for concentration when a user calculates the reaction rates.

 The second tag of the .xml file needs to store reaction information wrapped by **\<reactionData\>**.
 Our parser supports multiple reactionData tags when parsing the .xml file.